QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/experiment.md

 - [ ] @github-handle-2
 - [ ] @github-handle-3

-*Note: Check your name after reading and understanding this case to confirm awareness and reduce communication overhead.*
+*Note: Check your name after reading and understanding this experiment to confirm awareness and reduce communication overhead.*

 ---